Skip to main content

 • updated_at: last time that locale checkpoint was refreshed.

 • run_completed: per-task completion map used by run for skip decisions.
+Current writes group entries by target path.

 Lifecycle by command